Problem of Practice

 The target group consists of 11th-grade students developing financial literacy and career awareness through project-based learning experiences.
 Using the “mastery + strands/standards” framework, particularly CFM Financial Tools, students build an understanding of the systems that influence economic choices and opportunities, such as budgeting, income management, and financial decision-making.
 Through activities like the monthly budget infographic, students actively apply these concepts to realistic scenarios, helping them recognize how financial systems impact their daily lives and future stability.
 This approach supports mastery by moving beyond basic knowledge to application, analysis, and personal relevance.

-In addition, the strand Career Opportunities and Ethics helps students explore potential career paths within the financial world while considering the ethical implications of their decisions.
+In addition, the standard Career Opportunities and Ethics helps students explore potential career paths within the financial world while considering the ethical implications of their decisions.
 Through projects like the financial vision board, students reflect on their goals, values, and responsibilities, connecting their financial choices to long-term career aspirations.
 They also develop an awareness of ethical practices, such as responsible spending, honesty in financial planning, and informed decision-making.
 Together, these strands prepare students to think critically about their futures while building the skills needed to navigate both financial systems and career opportunities responsibly.